EnergeticQuanta17/AutoPilotRL/Implementation/version1/README.md

 An implementation of a custom reinforcement learning agent built using the OpenAI Gym environment and Stable Baselines3 library.
 The agent can be trained using the Proximal Policy Optimization (PPO) algorithm with a Multi-Layer Perceptron (MLP) policy.

 ## Usage

+### Running ins.py
+Run the "ins.py" file to load, train and test the RL Agent with default hyperparameters.

+## Detailed Usage

 ### RLAgent Class
 This class is used as an user-friendly interface for building, training and testing custom RL Agents.